princemcp/Prince360.net.CodeGen/README.md

 iBLL,
 BLL,
 FCC,
-Controller,
+Controller and
-Store Procedure for MSSQL
+Store Procedures for MSSQL